A Tale of Two Cities (1935 film): Plot

 The film opens with a portion of the famous introduction to the novel: “ It was the best of times, it was the worst of times, it was the season of Light, it was the season of Darkness, we had everything before us, we had nothing before us...
 In short, it was a period very like the present...”
 Lucie Manette (Elizabeth Allan) and her servant and companion Miss Pross (Edna May Oliver) are informed by elderly banker Mr. Jarvis Lorry (Claude Gillingwater) that her father, Dr. Alexandre Mannette (Henry B. Walthall) is not dead, but has been a prisoner in the Bastille for eighteen years before finally being rescued.
 She travels with Mr. Lorry to Paris to take her father to her home in England.
 Dr. Manette has been cared for by a former servant, Ernest De Farge (Mitchell Lewis), and his wife (Blanche Yurka) who own a wine shop in Paris.
 The old man's mind has given way during his long ordeal, but Lucie's tender care begins to restore his sanity.

 On the return trip across the English Channel, Lucie meets Charles Darnay (Donald Woods), a French aristocrat who, unlike his uncle, the Marquis St. Evremonde (Basil Rathbone), is sympathetic to the plight of the oppressed and impoverished French masses.
 He has denounced his uncle, relinquished his title, changed his name and is going to England to begin a new life.
 The marquis has Darnay framed for treason, but he is defended by barrister C.J.
 Stryver (Reginald Owen) and his highly proficient but cynical colleague Sydney Carton (Ronald Colman).
 Carton goes drinking with Barsad (Walter Catlett), the main prosecution witness and tricks him into admitting that he framed Darnay.
 When Barsad is called to testify, he is horrified to discover that Carton is a member of the defense.
 He recants his testimony to save himself, and Darnay is acquitted.

 Following the trial, Carton is thanked by Lucie.
 He quickly falls in love with her.

-At Christmas, Darnay confesses to Dr. Manette he is the nephew of the Marquis St. Evremonde; Manette forgives him, but reserves the right to tell Lucie himself.
+Darnay confesses to Dr. Manette he is the nephew of the Marquis St. Evremonde; Manette forgives him, but reserves the right to tell Lucie himself.
 On their way to church, Lucie meets Carton and invites him to join them and he accepts.
 Afterwards, she invites him into their home to celebrate Christmas, but he declines because he has been drinking.
 Lucie and Carton eventually become close friends.
 Carton has hopes that Lucie will requite his love, but one day she tells him that she is engaged to Darnay.